Arianrhod f Welsh, Welsh Mythology

 , originally given to a person who had grey hair or clothing.

 Possibly derived from the Germanic elements gris

 "battle".
 It is not attested as a Germanic name.
 This was the name of a patient wife in medieval tales by Boccaccio and Chaucer.

-LÍADAN f Irish
+Líadan f Irish

 in Irish Gaelic.
 In Irish legend she was a poetess who became a nun, but then missed her lover Cuirithir so much that she died of grief.

-LLOYD m English
+Lloyd m English

-From a surname which was derived from Welsh llwyd
+From a surname that was derived from Welsh llwyd

 .
 The composer Andrew Lloyd Webber (1948-) is a famous bearer of this name.